Charystag/lazyprototypes/how-it-works.md

 ## The 42 header

-At the data at which this version is written (August 1st 2023) the 42 header you will get is a 42 header with the wrong name, author and dates.
-However the file you will get is sill norm compliant.
-From now on you have 3 options

-At the data at which this version is written (August 1st 2023) the 42 header you will get is a 42 header with the wrong name, author and dates.
+At the data at which this version is written (August 1^s^t^ 2023) the 42 header you will get is a 42 header with the wrong name, author and dates.
 However the file you will get is sill norm compliant.
 From now on you have 3 options

 1. Let the 42 header as it is (recommended if you don't want to modify your header at all)